 Data privacy and protection is of paramount importance to our consumer and enterprise customers.
 Due to the nature of our business and industry, we hold a lot of customer information and we strive to keep their information secure.
 Our policy is to be open and transparent about how we collect, use, and disclose our customers’ personal data.
 Click here to read more about Singtel's Data Protection Policy.

-We will continue to introduce measures to protect our customer privacy, for example, through compliance checks on our daily operations, and will work closely with our offshore and outsource partners.
-We will also continue to refine internal guidelines and drive awareness of the importance of privacy protection across the Group.
+Data privacy protection is also a key focus area in our supply chain.
+We continue to conduct awareness sessions for external partners along with compliance checks on our suppliers and outsourced vendors in offshore locations providing customer care and IT support.
+We will continue to refine internal guidelines and drive awareness of the importance of privacy protection across the Group.

 We have also invested heavily in global capabilities, partnerships and technology to provide a suite of cyber security solutions, and have established cyber security operation centres to support our global enterprise customers and help them protect their own data and customer data.

 - FAIR MARKETING COMMUNICATIONS